Shraddha-jpg/DiagnoSys/problem_spaces/PROBLEM_SPACES.md

-# Problem Spaces
+<h1 align="center">Problem Spaces </h1>

-This directory contains all problem space definitions, prompts, and tools for the LLM-powered analysis.
+This directory contains all problem space definitions, prompts, and tools for the LLM-powered analysis including support for various storage system architectures.

 ## What is a Problem Space?